13 hard-earned lessons from running group programs (that’ll save you time, money, and burnout)

 1. Be careful with results-based guarantees

-One of my most painful early lessons was offering a guarantee on a lead generation program.
-I promised that if people didn’t double their leads within four weeks, I’d give them their money back.
+One of my most painful early lessons was offering a results-based guarantee on a lead generation program.

 But because I’d tied the guarantee to specific results in a short timeframe, I had refund requests from people who technically didn’t meet that marker - even though they were happy with the program.

-2. Shorter programmes often get better results (but I actually prefer working with clients longer term)
+2. Shorter programs often get better results (but I actually prefer working with clients longer term)

 Momentum is magic.

-In a shorter, 4-6 week cohort programme, people tend to stay energised, focused, and motivated all the way through.
+In a shorter 4-6 week cohort programme, people tend to stay energised, focused and motivated all the way through.
+And that means they can get awesome results in a short time-frame.

-When you stretch it out to a year however, people relax.
-They sit back and their energy drops.
+When you stretch it out to a year (or even 6 months), people relax.
+They think ‘oh I’ve got ages’.
+Eventually their motivation and momentum naturally dips and they can switch off.
 And when energy drops, so do results.

-Twelve-week programmes can work well, but you do need to work harder to help people ride through the inevitable dip you tend to see at around weeks six and seven.
+Twelve-week programmes can also work well, but you need to help people ride through the inevitable dip you tend to see at around weeks six and seven.
 Which brings me to…

 3. Expect the mid-point slump (and plan for it)

-If you’re running a 12-week container, know this: around week six or seven, energy will wobble.
-People will start to disengage.
-Life will get in the way.
+If you’re running a 12-week container, know this: around week six or seven, client energy will wobble.

 The key is planning for it.
-You need a little boost at that mid-point — whether it’s a bonus session, a mindset reset, or just a bit of extra encouragement.
+You need a little boost at that mid-point — whether it’s a mindset reset, or simply naming the dip and bringing awareness to how everyone is feeling.

-4. Evergreen programmes feel different (and that’s okay)
+4. Evergreen programs feel different (and that’s okay)

-I’ve had times in my evergreen programs where I thought,
+I’ve had times in my evergreen programme where I’ve thought,

 Here’s what I’ve learned: